 What is Solana?

-The Solana blockchain network is an ultra-high capacity and low-key blockchain network that is scalable enough to be useful for handling thousands of validated transactions per second.
-Solana provides a solution to the problem of blockchain congestion which enables a new wave of transactional applications like decentralised exchanges, gaming platforms, lending protocols, escrow mechanisms, and payment channels.
+The Solana blockchain network is an ultra-high capacity and low-key blockchain network; its scalability enables it to handle thousands of validated transactions per second.
+Solana provides a solution to the problem of blockchain congestion and high fees that occur on the Ethereum blockchain, which enables a new wave of transactional applications like decentralised exchanges, gaming platforms, lending protocols, escrow mechanisms, and payment channels.

 The principal founder of Solana is Anatoly Yakovenko, a Russian computer engineer and author of the Solana white paper.
 According to record data, he worked at Qualcomm before he then decided to develop Solana as its founder.

-His experience as a software engineer while working at Dropbox using compression algorithms gave him the much needed experience to take on the Solana idea and make things faster.
-In light of the Solana vision, the Project has other members of the founding team including Eric Williams (Chief Scientist) and Greg Fitzgerald (Solana CTO).
+His experience as a software engineer working at Dropbox using compression algorithms gave him the much-needed experience to take on the Solana project and push it to fulfilment.
+In light of the Solana vision, the Project has other founding team members, including Eric Williams (Chief Scientist) and Greg Fitzgerald (Solana CTO).

 How Does Solana Work?

-What the Solana blockchain network employs are two different ways to ensure the confirmation of transactions on its blockchain network.
+The Solana blockchain network employs two different strategies to ensure the confirmation of transactions on its blockchain network.

 These operations are referred to as consensus mechanisms and include "Proof Of Stake" and "Proof Of History".

-Proof of stake consensus mechanism is a better method of verifying transactions on a blockchain network compared to "Proof Of Work" used in Ethereum and Bitcoin blockchains.
+These two consensus mechanisms are agreement protocols used to achieve the scalability and low transaction fees that Solana blockchain claims to offer.
+The proof of stake consensus mechanism is a better method of verifying transactions on a blockchain network compared to "Proof Of Work" used in Bitcoin and previously in Ethereum blockchains.

-Those who verify transactions on proof of work consensus blockchain are called "Miners" while transactions verifiers on Solana blockchain are called "Validators"
+Those who verify transactions on the proof of work consensus blockchain are called "Miners", while transaction verifiers on the Solana blockchain are called "Validators."

 What Makes Solana Unique?